OrdinaryMagician/kirin_m/README.md

 *"Hehehe...
 I love these."*

 Each of these regains a bit of health and mana when eaten.
 Part of his grandmother's seemingly endless supply of sweets.
 If **Kirin** isn't feeling hungry, he'll save them up for later, eating them one by one by himself when needed.
-These candies are stored in his pockets, for quick access.
+These candies are stored in his pockets, for quicker access.

 ### Refreshing Beverage *[Quartz Flask]*